fudge-py/fudge/docs/examples.rst

     >>> patched_smtplib = fudge.patch_object("smtplib", "SMTP", SMTP)

 Now you can run the code with the fake object.
-Begin each test with :func:`fudge.start` so that call history is reset:
+Begin each test with :func:`fudge.clear_calls` so that call history is reset:

 .. doctest::